 The aims of this second phase were:

 - The responsible bodies in each of the UK nations are aware of the problems facing paediatric services throughout winter.

 - Members feel listened to and supported, and are provided with a way of alerting us to issues in their service.

 - the RCPCH captures a picture of how COVID-19 is affecting paediatric services throughout winter.

-Why are we conducting this project?
+Why did we conduct this project?

 The results are available to members to help to plan local services and to be used as an influencing tool with the governments across the UK.

-What information do we collect?
+What information did we collect?